iakaanb/iakaanb/README.md

 # 👋 Hi, I’m Naakai!

 ### 🎮 Interests
-I’m interested in everything from **game development** to **healthcare technology**.
+I’m interested in everything Product from **mobile development** to **design**.
 I’m eager to expand my knowledge and explore new ideas.

 ### 🌿 Current Learning
 I’m currently learning how to **animate** using Adobe Animate and bring animations to life in my code.